cloudmesh-community/hid-sp18-419/cluster/headless_setup.md

  - `cd /Volumes/boot`
  - `touch ssh`

-Connect mac to hub
+Connect mac to switch

-Turn on internet sharing - share with hub
+Turn on internet sharing - share with switch
 - Used iPhone internet because IU wifi is protected by 801.x `ifconfig | grep "inet "` to get mac ip address